help@cleanrecoverycenters.com

 PTSD Symptoms: The Invisible Scars That Cause Distress

 You couldn’t help your reaction – the way your partner raised their voice took you right back to the past.
-Immediately, it was like you were thrown into your old life with your ex-partner, and all you could feel was their hands hitting you over and over.
-Tears stream as you scream for your safety, and after what feels like an eternity, you are back in the present where your current partner holds you reassuringly.
+Immediately, it was like you were thrown into your old life with your ex-partner, and all you could feel was the terror you endured with them.
+Tears stream as you scream for your safety, and after what feels like an eternity, you are back in the present, where your current partner holds you reassuringly.

 In 2020, over 106,000 Florida residents reported experiencing domestic violence.
 The feelings of fear in moments involving abuse often cause invisible scars – though no one can see, you know they are there.
 This can lead to the development of PTSD, which can severely impact all aspects of your life.